 With a full capacity audience (300 people) in the large marquee the evening is very well supported.
 For this reason, tickets are sold in advance only.

-Tickets are £10 per person and they are available from Glynis at the Garden Gate (01803 873534) and Chris at The Village Salon, 22 Fore Street, Kingskerswell.
+Tickets are £10 per person and they will be available (from a date to be advised in May 2020) from Glynis at the Garden Gate (01803 873534) and Chris at The Village Salon, 22 Fore Street, Kingskerswell.
 Tickets are subject to availability and there will be no tickets available on the gate.

 This is a traditional “Night at the Proms” concert by the Torbay Symphony Orchestra.
 It is held in a grand marquee, with seating for 300 people.
 It is not a “Proms in the Park” style concert, so please do not bring your own picnic, drink or chairs.
 No alcohol is allowed on site other than as provided at our bar.
 You may wish to bring a car blanket, if the evening is likely to be cool – and a cushion for your seat if you wish.

 The audience enjoys stirring traditional flag waving and singing along with those old favourites, Land of Hope and Glory, Jerusalem and Rule Britannia.

 In June 2019 we had a truly amazing soloist joining the orchestra: Jayden Lamcellari, on the cello.
 He is sixteen years of age and has already had an amazing musical career.